My Chart Frequently Asked Questions (FAQs)

 - Information – paperless bills include the same information as paper bills

-- Convenience – Paperless bills reduce the amount of mail you receive, allow you to view and pay your bills in one convenient location, with less hassle for you
+- Convenience – Paperless bills reduce the amount of mail you receive, allow patients to view and pay bills in one convenient location, with less hassle

-- Cost Savings – Paperless billing will help you save money on postage
+- Cost Savings – Paperless billing will save money on postage

 - Environmentally Friendly – Paperless billing helps the environment by saving paper

-How will I be notified when I have a new bill?
+How will patients be notified when they have a new bill?

-When a new bill is available, you will receive a notice through the MyChart mobile app and through the email linked with your MyChart account.
+When a new bill is available, patients will receive a notice through the MyChart mobile app and through the email linked with their MyChart account.

-How can I update the email that is linked to my MyChart account?
+How can patients update the email that is linked to their MyChart account?

-You can update your email address that is linked to your MyChart account here.
+Patients can update their email address that is linked to their MyChart account.

-Once you log into your UW Health MyChart account with your username and password, you can view your bills in the “Billing” section.
+After entering a UW Health MyChart account with username and password, patients can view and pay bills in the “Billing” section.

 How long will bills be available to view online?

-You will have access to your past statements online to print or download for 18 months.
+Past statements can be accessed to print or download for 18 months.

 Are online payments secure?

 Making an online payment in MyChart is secure.
-You don’t have to worry about sending checks or credit card information in the mail.
+Patients don’t have to worry about sending checks or credit card information in the mail.

-What if I have already opted-out of paperless billing?
+What if a patient has already opted-out of paperless billing?

-If you have already declined paperless billing, you will continue to receive paper statements.
+If a patient has already declined paperless billing, they will continue to receive paper statements.

-Who can I contact if I have additional questions about paperless billing?
+Who can patients contact if they have additional questions about billing or paperless billing?